johan162/hpdf_table/docs/Building.md

 $> make
 ```

-The simplest way to verify that everything works is to run the built in unit/integration tests
+The simplest way to verify that everything works is to run the built-in unit/integration tests

 ```shell
 $> make check